webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

   * `rg32(float/sint/uint)`
   * `rgba32(float/sint/uint)`

-  One to notice missing is `bgra8unorm` which we'll cover below.
+  One format to notice missing is `bgra8unorm` which we'll cover below.

 * Storage textures can not use samplers